MojoliciousDotIO/mojolicious.io/blog/2021/02/14/announcing-mojolicious-9-0/index.markdown

 ## Asynchronous Functionality

 Clearly the highlight of the pre-9.0 development cycle has been the integration of Async/Await.
-Thanks to Paul Evans (LeoNerd)'s efforts installing [Future::AsyncAwait](https://metacpan.org/pod/Future::AsyncAwait) enables Mojolicious to provide the new keywords `async` and `await` to provide the most seamless asynchronous development possible, and which is becoming more and more the standard for asynchronous code in other languages.
+Thanks to Paul Evans (LeoNerd)'s efforts, when you have [Future::AsyncAwait](https://metacpan.org/pod/Future::AsyncAwait) installed Mojolicious can use its new keywords `async` and `await` to provide the most seamless asynchronous development possible, something that is becoming more and more the standard for asynchronous code in other languages.
 Writing a non-blocking endpoint is now as simple as

     use Mojolicious::Lite -signatures, -async_await;